openssl/openssl/doc/designs/quic-design/quic-io-arch.md

 Moreover, this does not appear to be a realistically implementable approach:

 - The question is posed of how to handle connection teardown, which does not seem to be solvable.
-If parallel threads are blocking in blocking `BIO_read` and `BIO_write` calls on some underlying network BIO, there needs to be some way to force these calls to return once `SSL_free` is called and we need to tear down the connection.
+If parallel threads are blocked in blocking `BIO_read` and `BIO_write` calls on some underlying network BIO, there needs to be some way to force these calls to return once `SSL_free` is called and we need to tear down the connection.
 However, the BIO interface does not provide